Murciano207/SpookFinance-docs/guides/smart-pool-templates-gui/liquidity-bootstrapping-pool.md

 This means people can buy tokens "before" the sale - but because the weights are fixed until you call updateWeightsGradually, the price will go up steadily as people buy them.
 It is essentially a "Uniswap" pool before the sale starts.
 People will stop buying when the price goes above market, so this is another way to discover market value.
 Instead of starting high and letting the price drop until people start buying, you start at or even below your estimate, and let people bid the price \*up\* to market value.

 This method has the advantage of a lower capital requirement; the higher the initial price, the more capital you need for the sale.
-The disadvantage is mainly that people could take those tokens and create other pools \(on Balancer or elsewhere\), that could compete with the sale. \(Of course, people can do that anyway as soon as the sale starts.\)
+The disadvantage is mainly that people could take those tokens and create other pools \(on Yogi or elsewhere\), that could compete with the sale. \(Of course, people can do that anyway as soon as the sale starts.\)

 Since the core of the strategy is changing weights, you absolutely need to enable that right.